oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_FAQ.md

 ### Does Oyranos rely on FLTK?

 Oyranos comes with a UI written for FLTK.
-However that can easily be stripped if a desktop decides to have a equivalent or better replacement as front end.
-E.g. KDE might not ship with oyranos-config-fltk but use kolor-manager instead.
+However that can switched off during configure, if a desktop decides to have a equivalent or better replacement as front end.
+E.g. KDE might not ship with oyranos-config-fltk but use the kolor-manager font end to Oyranos instead.
+A Gtk front end would be great too.

 ### Elektra dictates the core design?

-No. Elektra uses a scheme of storing configurations in a file system analogy.
-This scheme is shared for the configuration part.
+No. Elektra provides just a API to store settings in a data base.
+Thats a very common task and available through gconf or the Qt framework.
+But Elektra is cross desktop.
 The Elektra API calls are abstracted in Oyranos.
 So Elektra could be replaced by an other desktop independent configuration engine.
 But as the Elektra project sees continuing development there is currently no reason.
+It is planed to formalise settings storage and share that among CMS's.

+### Elektra is a lively project?

+As of writing, in 2011, Elektra exists after more than 5 years continually development.
+The noise on email lists is not very loud, but there is academic interest and industry use for Elektra.
+Its a small and specialised project with a very focused problem to solve.
+Thus is is not uncommon to see fewer comments around the project.

 ### What about “Mixing the configuration, with the UI, with the back end.”?